 Priority #3 – Special dates

 Is there a special date coming up that speaks to you, your niche, and/or your ideal clients?
 If so, then choose a blog post topic to correspond with that date.

 - Is your birthday or biz anniversary coming up soon?
-Talk about that (and even hint to a special gift if you’re doing something like that).
+Talk about that (and even hint at a special gift if you have one).

 - What should your audience do to prepare for the upcoming holiday?

 - What health- or food-awareness date is going to be buzzing in your niche soon?
 For example, Heart or IBS Awareness Month, Hot/Iced Tea Month, International Self-Care Day, or National Almond Day?
 Not sure?
 Want a resource with over 400 health- and food-awareness dates listed along with the organization/location, link, and even some hashtags?
 You can buy my Health- and Food-Awareness Dates Calendar for inspiration.
 I’m committed to continually updating this to ensure it’s THE most comprehensive resource in the industry. 🙂

 Priority #4 – Promotions in the near future

 If you’re launching something or going all in to promote it in the next few weeks, it’s probably time to start creating content around that.